 You know the TikTok dance, now get to know the music.

-TikTok already feels like one big joke that anyone outside of Gen-Z doesn't understand–and it doesn't help that it's largely built around music that only the teens are listening to.
+For awhile, TikTok felt like one big joke that anyone outside of Gen Z didn't understand.
 The video sharing app is brutally inescapable, though, and has probably exposed you to a handful of clips of songs you can't get out of your head just by appearing on your social feeds that aren't TikTok.
 Originating from the lip-syncing app musical.ly, much of the TikTok-verse is all about making content to lay over the perfect song—be it coming up with a new dance craze, lip-syncing, or soundtracking some sort of comic relief.
-The success of a TikTok song is a bit confounding since "old" songs do resurface on the app—going all the way back to the freakin' 19th century—but its pull on what's trending in music is undeniable, making charting hits out of even obscure releases that the kids are playing over their brief videos.
+The success of a TikTok song is a bit confounding since "old" songs do resurface on the app—going all the way back to the freakin' 19th century—but its pull on what's trending in music is undeniable, making charting hits out of even obscure releases that the kids are playing over their videos.

 "Body," Megan Thee Stallion

-"Good Days," SZASZA has the power to get anyone in their feelings, TikTokkers included.
-"Good Days" is the R&B singer's first solo release in quite some time, and an utterly dreamy song about trying move on from the past in order to chase the good days of tomorrow.
+SZA has the power to get anyone in their feelings, TikTokkers included.
+"Good Days" is the R&B singer's dreamy song about trying move on from the past in order to chase the good days of tomorrow.
 One verse in particular has been knocking the wind out of the TikTok teens—"I worry that I wasted the best of me on you, babe / You don't care"—which should be enough of an indication of this one's emotional potency.